 Courses designated “QR” satisfy the College requirement in Quantitative Reasoning.

-Essential Algebra: Special Topics
+Quantitative Reasoning: Special Topics

 Geometry and Measurement

 This course includes the study of measurement, lines, planes, angles, triangles, circles, polygons, and three dimensional objects.
 Emphasis is placed on utilizing intuitive geometric reasoning, visualization techniques, and practical applications.
 Deductive and inductive reasoning will be utilized, and an understanding of proof and logic is developed.
 Students will have the opportunity to engage in geometric construction using straightedges, compasses, and protractors.
 This course fulfills the Pine Manor College quantitative reasoning requirement.
-Fall and Spring.
+QR Fall and Spring.

 Do you buy lottery tickets?
 How likely are you to win?
 Is it true that the life expectancy in poor countries could be increased by giving televisions to the citizens of the countries?
 This course will prepare students to understand, present and assess statistical information, and to become critical and capable consumers of everyday statistics found in the news and in a variety of disciplines.
 Students who have completed MA 205 (Introduction to Statistics) may not enroll in MA 105.
 MA 105 will not replace MA 205 or BI 289 as a required course in the B.S. in Biology.
 Successful completion of this course fulfills the Pine Manor College quantitative reasoning requirement.
 Offered selectively.
 QR